apptainer/apptainer-userdocs/security_options.rst

 To use seccomp to blacklist a command follow this procedure.
 (It is actually preferable from a security standpoint to whitelist commands but this will suffice for a simple example.)
-Note that this example was run on Ubuntu and that {Singularity} was installed with the ``libseccomp-dev`` and ``pkg-config`` packages as dependencies.
+Note that this example was run on Ubuntu and that {Project} was installed with the ``libseccomp-dev`` and ``pkg-config`` packages as dependencies.

 First write a configuration file.
-An example configuration file is installed with {Singularity}, normally at ``/usr/local/etc/singularity/seccomp-profiles/default.json``.
+An example configuration file is installed with {Project}, normally at ``/usr/local/etc/singularity/seccomp-profiles/default.json``.
 For this example, we will use a much simpler configuration file to blacklist the ``mkdir`` command.